Himansheeeee/Airbnb-Revenue-Decline-Project/README.md

 7. **Visualization and Reporting**

    * Created detailed plots using Python to support insights.
-   * (Optional) Developed interactive dashboards in Power BI to present findings clearly to stakeholders.
+   * Developed interactive dashboards in Power BI to present findings clearly to stakeholders.